 MoDOT will ensure its contractors provide on-the-job training aimed at developing or contributing to full journey level status in the type of trade(s) involved.
 Training shall be consistent with the trainee/apprentice program.
 Training tasks will be consistent with the approved trade classification for the specific contract.
 The Contractor shall furnish the trainee a copy of the program the Contractor will follow in providing the training.
 The Contractor shall provide each trainee and Resident Engineer documentation showing the type and length of training that will be completed include classroom and on-the-job hours.
 This includes providing information on the monthly trainee report and trainee notification as to the total working and classroom hours the trainee/apprentice has completed to date.

 Training Reimbursement Process

-Submittal of a certified invoice requesting payment for training is required.
 Except as otherwise noted herein, the Contractor will be reimbursed \$10.00 per hour of training given an employee on this contract in accordance with an approved training program.